tanfwong/rfsoc_notes/_sources/ch4/loops.md

   above may also be invoked by replacing the loop-flatten pragma with a pipeline pragma in the inner loop `loop_j`.
-  Putting the pipeline pragma in `loop_j` tells Vitis HLS to pipeline the innner loop.
+  Putting the pipeline pragma in `loop_j` tells Vitis HLS to pipeline the inner loop.
 But that can not be done because there is an outer loop and thus Vitis HLS must flattern the nested loops first before it can pipeline `loop_j`.
   ```